unsctrooper/fatherland-unsctrooper/readme.txt

 -To Arcanjo Zero and his greatest Mixed Mod.
 -To Kretoxian for allowing us to incorporate his Cold War Tech Tree Expansion mod.
 -To Kaiserreich team for letting me use some of their files for the Cossacks and Idel-Ural State.
--To Chronic for the flag of the Lokot Republic.
--To Panzergruppe for suggesting the Lokot cabinet.
--To AnnoyingGuy for providing gfx.
--To King of estonia & RRT877  for the Goralenland flag.
 -To all members of the community who contributed in the mod thread.

 Mod Recruitment: